zanvari/llm-lab/kv-extraction-funsd/README.md

-# 🧾 Key-Value Extraction with LayoutLM
+# 🧾 Key-Value Extraction with LayoutLM and Donut

-This project demonstrates how to preprocess the FUNSD dataset and fine-tune the LayoutLM model to extract key-value pairs from form-like documents.
+This project demonstrates how to preprocess the FUNSD dataset and fine-tune or evaluate layout-aware models like LayoutLM and Donut for extracting key-value pairs from scanned forms.

 ## 📚 Highlights